BSc (Hons) (NFQ Level 8)

 Professional Work Experience

-Students carry out a research project in fourth year that can take place in a pharmaceutical or food-related company or a hospital.
-Recent placements include Alltech, APC, Pfizer, Monaghan Biosciences and the HSE Public Analyst’s Laboratory.
+Students carry out a research project in Fourth Year, which can be an internship in a pharmaceutical or food-related company or a hospital.
+Recent placements include Alltech, APC, Monaghan Biosciences, Pfizer and the HSE Public Analyst’s Laboratory.

 You may be interested in the following Blog posts: Choosing electives while studying Microbiology.